valueflows/valueflows/Website-publishing-instructions.md

 #toc width: 15%;
 #content width: 86%;), put in /specification/all_vf.html
 1. Review, fix as needed using the above steps, merge.
-2. Create tag and release if needed, rebuild, merge.
+2. Create tag and release if needed.

 When you are ready to put all merged changes to the live site: